Rolls-Royce Corniche (2000)

-Its debut in January 2000 made it Rolls-Royce's first new model in the 21st century, and just the second new model generation to bear the Corniche name, after four consecutive Corniche series derived from the Rolls-Royce Silver Shadow.
-Contrary to all its predecessors, this Corniche was also the first Rolls-Royce with a soft-top that folds into the car's body.
+The model debuted in January 2000 and it was the second new model generation to bear the Corniche name, after four consecutive Corniche series derived from the Rolls-Royce Silver Shadow.
+Contrary to all its predecessors, this Corniche was also the first Rolls-Royce with a soft-top that folded into the car's body.

-Nevertheless, despite all-new sheetmetal, bearing a strong resemblance to the Silver Seraph, it had instead been derived from the pre-BMW era Bentley Azure, thus continuing the use of the traditional Rolls-Royce 6.75L V8 engine-block, in common with its predecessors, albeit significantly modernised, and with much better performance, thanks to the Bentley-inherited turbocharger — thus being the first Corniche to have this feature standard.
+Despite all-new sheetmetal, bearing a strong resemblance to the Silver Seraph, it had instead been derived from the pre-BMW era Bentley Azure, the model continued use of the traditional Rolls-Royce 6.75L V8 engine-block, in common with its predecessors, albeit significantly modernised, with improved performance, due to the Bentley-inherited turbocharger — this was the first Corniche to have this feature standard.

-Released after a five-year hiatus, this fifth series Corniche was Rolls-Royce's most expensive model and flagship car, with a base price of US$359,900.
-From 2003, Rolls-Royce motor car production was handed over to BMW, who did not prolong the production of any of the existing models, but instead reintroduced the brand with an all-new Phantom VII, costing $300,000 in 2003, even when Pound Sterling was stronger to the US dollar and the dollar was weaker to US consumer prices.
-Or, in 2003, the all-new model Bentley Continental GT 6L W12 twin-turbo costed just $150,000.
-Though when the Bentley Continental T model was new 4 years earlier, it seems to have costed $390,000 even in stronger dollars.
-Aston Martin DB7 MSRP in year 2000 was $143,000.
+Released after a five-year production gap, the fifth series Corniche was Rolls-Royce's most expensive model and flagship car, with a base price of US$359,900.
+From 2003, Rolls-Royce motor car production was handed over to BMW, who did not prolong the production of any of the existing models.

-The Corniche V is the only Rolls-Royce model launched under Volkswagen holding ownership; the last Rolls-Royce Corniche to date, and with just 384 units built, it remains one of the brand's most exclusive modern series production models.
+The Corniche V was the only Rolls-Royce model launched under Volkswagen holding ownership; the last Rolls-Royce Corniche to date, and with just 384 units built.

 Overview

 Performance

 The Rolls-Royce Corniche V is powered by a 325 hp (240 kW) 6.75 L turbocharged Rolls-Royce V8.
-The Corniche's engine is capable of providing 738 N·m (544 lb·ft) of torque between 2,100-2,300 rpm.
-The car is operated via a four-speed automatic transmission.
-It has a top speed of 135 mph (220 km/h) and a 0-60 mph (96 km/h) acceleration time of 8 seconds.
+The engine is capable of producing 738 N·m (544 lb·ft) of torque between 2,100 and 2,300 rpm.
+The engine is mated to a four-speed automatic transmission.
+It has a top speed of 135 mph (220 km/h) and a 0-60 mph (97 km/h) acceleration time of 8 seconds.
 The convertible, weighing 6,031 lb (2,736 kg), was built more for comfort than for speed.